nicholasammann/eryst-rpg-website/Sunflower Meadow/.statsheets/raven-scout.md

 Skills Perception +4
 Senses passive Perception 14

 Keen Sight.
-The crow has advantage on Wisdom (Perception) checks that rely on sight.
+The raven has advantage on Wisdom (Perception) checks that rely on sight.

 ACTIONS
 Multiattack.
-The crow makes two attacks, one with each wingblade.
+The raven makes two attacks, one with each wingblade.

 Wingblade.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.